schoradt/core/README.md

 # Core
-This folder contains the core Java and Maven based implementation of OpenInfRA.
+This folder contains the core Java and Maven-based implementation of OpenInfRA.
 The project page can be found [here](http://www.b-tu.de/openinfra/).

 # Installation